r-duggan/CornerGrocer/README.md

   Overall, I felt this method to be very effective and I will be using it everywhere now.
 <br><br>
 <b>How did you make this program maintainable, readable, and adaptable? </b><br>
   I documented it well, choose descriptive variable and function names.
 I also organized it in a way that felt logical to me.
 I also started something new with commenting where I give a 1 - 2 word description in all caps to highlight different areas of the code.
+Like //ACCESSORS// or //FUNCTIONS//.
+  I feel this had a great effect on dividing the code visually and making it much easier to identify sections that share ideas.
 <br><br>